monirulmask/vue-go-mysql-sample-app/README.md

 # vue-go-mysql-sample-app

 This is sample project created with Go/Gin/Vue.js/MySQL.
-Form ORM i used gorm.
+For ORM i have used gorm.
 ## How to run for development

 ### Step 1: Create Database named 'schoolmanagement'